Good ride and handling, fine engines, well-finished cabin, many high-tech options

 What is it?

-One in every three cars that leaves a BMW showroom these days is an X. So because these crossovers sell in such big numbers, it's worth the engineers and designers throwing their best efforts into them.
-A contrast from the first X3, which was half-arsed in all sorts of ways, and the second which was a heap better but still merely merely OK by BMW's high standards.
+BMW’s X range has grown hugely since the original ugly duckling E83 X3 went on sale in 2003.
+And because these crossovers and SUVs now sell in such big numbers, it's worth the engineers and designers throwing their best efforts into them.
+A contrast from the E83, which was half-arsed in all sorts of ways, and the second-gen F25 which was a heap better but still merely OK by BMW's high standards.

-The new one has to go up against some great opposition – the Audi Q5 is the benchmark for refinement, the Mercedes GLC for comfort, the Jaguar F-Pace for handling and space, the Porsche Macan for all-round chassis excellence.
-Add some options to the X3 and you can shove it into Range Rover Velar territory too.
+The current gen X3 has to go up against some great opposition – the Audi Q5 is the benchmark for refinement, the Mercedes GLC for comfort, the Jaguar F-Pace for handling and space, the Porsche Macan for all-round chassis excellence.
+Recent price increases mean the X3 is now firmly in Range Rover Velar territory too.
 And then there’s the Alfa Romeo Stelvio and the Volvo XC60 to think about.
 Spoilt for choice in this segment, aren’t we?